samking/code-the-change-projects/README.md

 * Run `dev_appserver.py .` to run a local server.
 * Go to [http://localhost:8080/](http://localhost:8080/) to see the site running or [http://localhost:8000/](http://localhost:8000/) to see the admin console.
+* When you're ready to submit your code, submit a pull request with the base in this repo and the changes in your repo.
+Then, there will be a code review, and when that's done, we'll merge the branches.
 * You don't need to do anything to deploy code to production.
-Pushing to git will deploy.
+When the pull request is accepted, it will be deployed automatically.

 # Style